yanshay/ergogen-stuff/docs/ergogen_kicad_plugin.md

 ## Detailed UI Description

+### Stay On Top button
+Sometimes it is convinient to have the plugin window stay on top of KiCad window.
+Setting the `Stay On Top` as active by pressing this button switches to that mode.
+Pressing the button again returns to normal behavior.
+This was tested to work on Mac.

 ### Selection Analysis Selection
 - **Analyze Selection Button** - pressing this button triggers the plugin to go through the selection and fetch relevant information.
 Some of it is displayed right below the button for informative purpose only.